 The Manifestation Determination team will discuss the link between the student's behavior and disability.
 If the team finds that there is no direct link between the student's behavior and disability, and the IEP was being implemented with fidelity leading up to and during the behavioral infraction, the infraction is then considered not a manifestation of the student's disability, and Steele can move forward with processing the suspension, ensuring the student receives access to adequate educational supports during the suspension.
-If the team finds that there is a direct link between the behavior, the behavioral infraction is considered a manifestation of the student's disability, and the student will return to his or her current educational placement.
+If the team finds that there is a direct link between the behavior and the disability, or the IEP was not being implemented with fidelity leading up to or during the behavior, the behavioral infraction is considered a manifestation of the student's disability, and the student will return to his or her current educational placement.
 Steele Montessori Academy will schedule an IEP review meeting to update the student's IEP to accurately reflect the student's current level of functioning within 30 days.

-Due Process and Appeals Procedure for Parents/Guardians
+Due Process and Appeals Procedure for Students and Families

 Due process will be followed for all disciplinary actions.
-Before imposing a short-term suspension, the Principal shall immediately notify the parents/guardians in writing that the student may be suspended from school.
+Before imposing a short-term suspension, the Principal shall immediately notify guardians in writing that the student may be suspended from school.
 This notice will be in their dominant language and will provide a description of the incident(s) for which suspension is proposed.
-It will inform the parents/guardians of their right to request an immediate informal conference with the Principal.
-The parents/guardians of the student and the student shall have the opportunity to present the student's version of the incident and to ask questions of the complaining witnesses indirectly through the teacher or the Principal.
-The Principal's decision to impose a short-term suspension may be challenged by the parents/guardians.
+It will inform the guardians of their right to request an immediate informal conference with the Principal.
+The guardians of the student and the student shall have the opportunity to present the student's version of the incident and to ask questions of the complaining witnesses indirectly through the teacher or the Principal.
+The Principal's decision to impose a short-term suspension may be challenged by the guardians.

-Before any expulsion, the Principal will consult the SAISD leadership and immediately notify the student's parents/guardians in writing, in their dominant language.
+Before any expulsion, the Principal will consult the SAISD leadership and immediately notify the student's guardians in writing, in their dominant language.
 Long-term suspensions or expulsions will only be imposed after the student has been found guilty at a formal hearing.
-The hearing shall include the Principal, staff members involved with the incident, and the student with his/her parents/guardians.
+The hearing shall include the Principal, staff members involved with the incident, and the student with his/her guardians.
 The student shall have the right to be represented by counsel, question witnesses, and present evidence.